soxueren/atsd/api/network/series.md

 series e:server001 m:cpu_used=72.0 m:memory_used=94.5 d:2015-03-04T15:14:40Z
 ```

-* Insert numeric value '20.5' for metric 'disk_used_percent', entity 'server001', and two tags, mount_point and disk_name.
+* Insert numeric value '20.5' for metric 'disk_used_percent', entity 'server001', and two tags, 'mount_point' and 'disk_name'.
 The value will be inserted with the current server time since the date is not specified in the command.

 ```ls
 series e:server001 m:disk_used_percent=20.5 t:mount_point=/ t:disk_name=/sda1